ucsb-cs32/s21/_lab/lab04.md

 ============
 Overall, you will be introducing new datatypes:
 1) A base class: place data (this base class will be very light weight for lab04 and store a region/place name)
-2) A derived class of place data that abstractly represents demographic data, `demogData' (only demographic data, no region/place identifiers).
+2) A derived class of place data that abstractly represents demographic data, *demogData* (only demographic data, no region/place identifiers).
 This is the data that previously was repeated in both the county and state data.
-3) A derived class of demographic data, `comboDemogData' that represents combinations/aggregated regions of demographic data .
+3) A derived class of demographic data, *comboDemogData* that represents combinations/aggregated regions of demographic data .
 This should include any additional data, other than just demographic data in order to represent aggregated data and should include regionplace identifiers.
 For this lab, we will only use combo data at the state level for demographic data, but this representation should be able to be used for larger regions like 'the southwest', etc.)
-4) A derived class of demographic data, `demogCounty' that represents the base raw CORGIS data, i.e. demographic data in a place (county) (not combined).
+4) A derived class of demographic data, *demogCounty* that represents the base raw CORGIS data, i.e. demographic data in a place (county) (not combined).
 This likewise can contain any region/place identifiers.
-5) A derived class of place data that abstractly represents hospital data,`hospitalData' (only hospital data, no region/place identifiers)
+5) A derived class of place data that abstractly represents hospital data, *hospitalData* (only hospital data, no region/place identifiers)
-6) A derived class of hospital data, `comboHospitalData' that represents combinations (aggregated) regions of hospital data (for this lab, we will use combo data at the county and the state level for hospital data - this representation could also be used for larger regions such as the 'southwest')
+6) A derived class of hospital data, *comboHospitalData* that represents combinations (aggregated) regions of hospital data (for this lab, we will use combo data at the county and the state level for hospital data - this representation could also be used for larger regions such as the 'southwest')
-7) A derived class of hospital data, `hospitalCity' that represents the base raw CORGIS data, ie.e. hospital data in a place (city) (not combined)
+7) A derived class of hospital data, *hospitalCity* that represents the base raw CORGIS data, ie.e. hospital data in a place (city) (not combined)

 Given this data and its relationships, you need to move data and getters/setters to their appropriate locations.
 You should not have *any* repeated data members in these classes.
 You should have the minimal set of getters/setters.
-You should only have certain methods (such as `addXtoRegion' in the combo level of the data representations).
+You should only have certain methods (such as *addXtoRegion* in the combo level of the data representations).

 Task 1 - Use the new data types
 ============